XGraph-Team/XFlow/SUMOxPyPSA/README.md

 The application sends real-time data via WebSocket including:

 - **Vehicles**: Position, angle, and ID of all vehicles
-- **Traffic Lights**: Position, state, and ID of all traffic lights
+- **Traffic Lights**: Position, state, and ID of all traffic lights with proper synchronization

 ## Troubleshooting

 1. **SUMO not found**: Ensure SUMO is properly installed and the path in `config.py` is correct
 2. **Port already in use**: Change the `PORT` in `config.py`
 3. **City data missing**: Ensure city directories contain proper SUMO configuration files
+4. **Traffic light synchronization issues**: The system automatically handles traffic light logic and synchronization

 ## Development